 Historic mortars typically had a higher proportion of lime to Portland cement.
 Portland cement makes mortars strong and durable, but it also makes them rigid and much less permeable to moisture.
 If repointing is needed, the new mortar should match the original mortar in color, texture, joint profile, and compressive strength (as long as the compressive strength of the existing is less than the brick).

-- Inappropriate sealer: Because of a masonry wall’s need to breath, sealers of any type must be chosen with great, great care.
+- Inappropriate sealer: Because of a masonry wall’s need to breathe, sealers of any type must be chosen with great, great care.
 Sealers typically fall into two categories: waterproof and water-repellent.
 While waterproof coatings may keep water and water vapor from entering a wall from the exterior, if water enters the wall from any other source, such as vapor from the interior, a waterproof exterior coating may accentuate a problem by trapping and not allowing the vapor to exit the wall.
 While water-repellant coatings theoretically allow water vapor to exit a wall while repelling liquid water, water can change from vapor to liquid within a wall and therefore be trapped, causing the same sort of problem found with a waterproof coating.

 Possible next steps: